What to Do When There’s Water Damage, Mold, & Mildew

 First off, how long does it take for mold to grow?

-It only takes 24 to 48 hours for mold spores to begin growing on damp surfaces.
-This is why you must be able to identify the common ways that water can creep into your home and cause mold to grow.
+According to FEMA, it only takes 24 to 48 hours for mold spores to begin growing on damp surfaces.
+This is why you must be able to identify the common ways water can creep into your home and cause mold to grow.
 Let’s discuss some of the biggest culprits:

 A. Roof Leaks